UFRGS-PPGC/kastors-benchmark/htdocs/README.md

 You will need an OpenMP 4.0 compiler, like GCC 4.9 or the Intel fork of Clang 3.4 [here](http://clang-omp.github.io/).

 ###Plasma
-You will need additional dependencies for plasma's kernel : they rely on blas and lapack library, so you will need them too.
+You will need additional dependencies for plasma's kernel : they rely on blas and lapacke library, so you will need them too.

 ##Usage

-Just type "make test" and everything should go fine.
+Just type "make check" to check compiler behavior and "make run" to run the same experiement than in the paper with the configured compiler
 You can edit compilation flags in config/config or create your own config/config.user file, and edit the variables you want.

 All programs come with their help ("-h" flag), and executing a kernel without arguments will run